 \section{Introduction}

-Modern-day deep neural networks require large amounts of compute for both training and inference.
-Knowledge distillation~\citep{hintonDistillation, romeroFitnets}(see Figure \ref{fig_knowledgeDistillation}) can be used to compress a complex machine learning model (the teacher) by distilling it into a relatively simpler model (the student).
-The term ``distillation'' in this context means obtaining some assistance from the teacher during the training of the student, so that the student model performs much better than when it is trained alone.
-In one of its simplest forms, knowledge distillation involves the student trying to match the logits of the teacher network, in addition to the correct labels of the training examples \citep{hintonDistillation}.
-More advanced methods focus on distilling multiple intermediate representations of the teacher to the corresponding layers of the student \citep{romeroFitnets, variationalKD, contrastiveRepDistillation, taskAware} (also see \citet{gouKDSurvey,sucholutsky2023getting} for a survey).
+Modern-day machine learning requires large amounts of compute for both training and inference.
+Knowledge distillation~\cite{hintonDistillation, romeroFitnets} can be used to compress a complex machine learning model (the teacher) by distilling it into a relatively simpler model (the student).
+The term ``distillation'' in this context means obtaining some assistance from the teacher while training the student so that the student performs much better than when trained alone (see Figure \ref{fig_knowledgeDistillation}).
+In its earliest forms, knowledge distillation involved the student trying to match the output logits of the teacher~\cite{hintonDistillation}.
+More advanced methods focus on distilling multiple intermediate representations of the teacher to the corresponding layers of the student \cite{romeroFitnets, variationalKD, contrastiveRepDistillation, taskAware}.
+We also refer the reader to \cite{gouKDSurvey,sucholutsky2023getting} for surveys.